-Southern LNG commissioned Navigant Consulting, Inc. to conduct a market analysis study to gauge the effect of its planned exports on domestic natural gas prices.
-According to the Navigant Study, exports by Southern LNG will increase domestic natural gas prices, and further exports by other companies will push prices incrementally higher.
-Navigant's conclusions mesh with those of other studies, including the two studies commissioned by the
+Pangea commissioned Black & Veatch Corporation to conduct a market analysis study to gauge the effect of its proposed exports on domestic natural gas prices.
+According to the Black & Veatch Study, Pangea's proposed exports will increase domestic natural gas prices, and further exports by other companies will push prices incrementally higher.
+Black & Veatch's conclusions mesh with those of other studies, including the two studies commissioned by the DOE/FE, which concluded that the greater the volume of LNG exports, the more domestic natural gas prices will increase.